Vishnutanikonda/MY-/README.md

 [Baseball Player Salary Analytics Dashboard]

 ## Description
-his project analyzes baseball player salary data using Power BI to uncover key insights and trends.
+This project analyzes baseball player salary data using Power BI to uncover key insights and trends.
 The dashboard provides a comprehensive view of salary distribution, player performance, and team-wise spending.
 It helps users understand how player salaries relate to performance metrics and identify high-value players.

 The project demonstrates strong skills in data visualization, data analysis, and business intelligence using Power BI.